-All certificates will be sent to you, via recorded delivery, or courier for the attention of the Administration Contact.
+All certificates will be sent via recorded delivery, or courier, for the attention of the Administration Contact.
 Please notify us within 5 working days if you identify any problems with the certificates that you receive.

 Once you have checked that all certificates are present and correct, you must confirm receipt within 10 working days.
-Confirmation of receipt of certificates is completed via the Secure Portal.
+Confirmation of receipt of certificates is completed via the Portal.
 For full guidance on this process please refer to the Secure Portal Guidance.

-Re-issue and Replacement Certificates
+Re-issue sand Replacement Certificates

-A replacement certificate will be issued within 10 working days of receipt of all authenticated claims.
+A replacement certificate will be issued within 10 working days of receipt of all authenticated claims and payment.
 A charge will be made for each replacement certificate.
 Where possible the original certificate(s) must be returned to Open Awards before a replacement can be issued.
-Please complete the request form, available on the 'Providers' section of our website, and upload this to Open Awards via the Secure Portal.
+Please complete the request form, available on our website and upload this to Open Awards via the Portal.

-10. Training and Consultancy
+Training and Consultancy

-Training is important at Open Awards, as we believe that supporting our Providers will allow for continued growth and success and supports our mission to support educational achievement for all learners.
+Open Awards believes that supporting our Providers will allow for continued growth and success and supports our mission to support educational achievement for all learners.

 We deliver open, in-house and e-learning training opportunities and consultancy services that draw upon both our long history and practical experience in business planning, delivery, assessment and quality assurance.
-Training and consultancy services are available to approved Providers, with a number of training places included in the Provider's annual fee.
+Training required to deliver Open Awards qualifications and courses effectively is included in the Provider's annual fee.
+Additional training courses (not directly relevant to the delivery of Open Awards' qualifications and courses) can be purchased at an additional charge.